Alice Levine: Other (2022–present)

-In April 2021, Levine began hosting Wondery true crime podcast British Scandal with Matt Forde.
-The series was nominated for Best Entertainment Podcast and won The Spotlight Award at the British Podcast Awards in 2022.
-In the same year Levine presented Very Modern Quests, a role-playing improv podcast released as an Audible Original.
+In the 2022, Levine presented Very Modern Quests, a role-playing improv podcast released as an Audible Original.
 The series featured participants such as Greg James, Joe Lycett and Phil Wang.

-In 2024, Levine produced and presented The Price of Paradise, a true story based around 2002 TV show No Going Back.
-She co-founded and runs the Crossed Wires Podcast Festival.
+In 2024, Levine produced and presented The Price of Paradise, a true story based around 2002 TV show No Going Back, detailing the story of Jayne Gaskin, who bought a private island off Nicaragua.